 Polonnaruwa, the second most historical capital of Sri Lanka, is ranked high among the cultural places in Sri Lanka to experience Sri Lankan culture and heritage.
 Polonnaruwa is a UNESCO world heritage site since 1982.
-Polonnaruwa dates back top 10th century AD and ruled by 3 important kings, King Parakramabahu, Vijayabahu the great and Nissankamalla.
+Polonnaruwa dates back to the 10th century AD and was ruled by 3 important kings, King Parakramabahu, Vijayabahu the great and Nissankamalla.

-The city boasts to have a distinctive culture owing to the amalgamation of Hindu & Buddhist cultures.
+The city boasts having a distinctive culture owing to the amalgamation of Hindu & Buddhist cultures.
 Furthermore, during the reign of Parakramabahu many important achievements had been reached in the areas of religion, culture, water management, agriculture, and literature.
-During this period many important literary works carried out by locals scholars such as Dipawamsa, Thupawamsa.
+During this period many important literary works were carried out by local scholars such as Dipawamsa, Thupawamsa.
 Many dozens of important irrigation projects were carried out during this period including Parakaramasamudra.

 Important historical places in Polonnaruwa: Parakrama Samudra, Parakrama palace, Gal Viharaya, Ruwanweli dagoba, and Alahana Pirivena complex are the most popular tourist places in Polonnaruwa.

-Parakramabahu statue, Parakramasamudra and historical museum of Polonnaruwa are also among the important sites in Polonnaruwa and located outside of the Polonnaruwa ancient city.
+Parakramabahu statue, Parakramasamudra and the historical museum of Polonnaruwa are also among the important sites in Polonnaruwa and are located outside of the Polonnaruwa ancient city.

 Usually, most Sri Lanka cultural tours include Polonnaruwa due to its historical and cultural value.
 Cycle through the city is one of the most popular ways of exploring the city while some others are using vehicles to travel between monuments.